 'Lord of the Rings' prequel is Amazon Prime Video's biggest premiere

-With this flagship production that started streaming Friday, Prime Video aims to counter the lure of HBO and its prequel to the hit series "Game of Thrones", "House of the Dragon", which began airing on August 21.
+With this flagship production that started streaming on Friday, Prime Video aims to counter the lure of HBO and its prequel to the hit series 'House of the Dragon', which began airing on 21 August.

 HBO also has said it had its best premiere, with its prequel, with nearly 10 million viewers in the United States alone.